Numigi/odoo-sale-addons/sale_rental/README.rst

 The rental start and end date can be edited manually.
 This allows to adjust what must be charged to the customer based on your company's policies.

+Also, when a product is returned, the rental end date is automatically set to the current date.
+The number of days is updated based on the start and end dates.

 Renting a Kit
 -------------